Chauke: Education

-Although Chauke village is a big village yet it has NO big college or University in it.
-There should be a branch college/campus of Agriculture university, Punjab university or Punjabi university.
-Such a college should cater education needs of surrounding villages.
-There are no evening classes in the schools situated in the village.
-There should be a world class sports complex in the village to channelise the energy of youth towards positive end.
-There is no big skill development centre or vocational training centre in the village.
-Stitching, AC repair, automobile and tractor repair, electrician, welding etc. courses should be taught in village and certificates should be provided to candidates.
-It will help students in India as well as in abroad.

-In the end, it should be said that education sector is still not fully developed in the village.
-But the Chauke village has hugeresource base and large number of aspiring needy students in its demography.
+Chauke has a Government Secondary School and two primary schools.

 Commerce

 Along with a dispensary and Anaaj Mandi (Grain Market), the village has a stadium.
-The presence of co-operative society is also there.
-State Bank of Patiala has got branch in the village.
-All the things of daily use are available in the local market on regular basis.
-A milk co-operative dairy serving the people.
+There is a branch of the State Bank of Patiala.
 There are four medical stores.

-The cooperative society of Chauke should start cheap rate agriculture, scientific and vocational learning courses for its members, needy students especially socially and financially marginalised ones.

 Transportation

 It has 3 bus stops to cover each corner of the village and a Petrol Pump has also come up in the village.
 Village is well connected with all the neighboring villages and to the cities through a proper transport network.
 Most of the roads are upgraded from 11 feet to 18 feet in 2016-17 by the govt.

 Utilities

 A newly 66 KV Power station has also started working from the January 2007 which has given this a village an additional advantage.
 RO system also working here although two big water tanks working.

 Village has a big playground[6 acre] along with Anaaj Mandi.
-There is a well equipped Gymnasium for the health of the youth...